Ruhanyat-994/evolve-in.github.io/_writers/arif_ashab_akib.md

 image: "/assets/images/akib.png"
 ---

-Mian Al Ruhanyat is a certified personal trainer with over 10 years of experience in strength training and bodybuilding.
+Arif Ashab Akib is a certified personal trainer with over 10 years of experience in strength training and bodybuilding.
 He believes in a science-backed approach to muscle growth and nutrition.

 ### Specialties
 * Strength & Conditioning